Faith Lutheran College, Redlands

-Faith Lutheran College, Redlands (often abbreviated as FLCR), Queensland, Australia, is an independent co-educational Lutheran primary and secondary school located on two campuses in Victoria Point (Junior School) and Thornlands (Middle and Senior School).
+Faith Lutheran College Redlands (often abbreviated as FLCR), Queensland, Australia, is an independent co-educational Lutheran primary and secondary school located on two campuses in Victoria Point (Junior School) and Thornlands (Middle and Senior School).
 The school currently educates students from years Prep to Year 12.

 Location and grounds

-Faith Lutheran College, Redlands is located on two separate campuses with connected staff.
-The Junior School (P-6) is located at Link Road, Victoria Point and the Middle (7–9) and Senior School (10–12) at Beveridge Road, Thornlands.
+Faith Lutheran College Redlands is located on two separate campuses with connected staff.
+The Junior School (P–6) is located at Link Road, Victoria Point and the Middle (7–9) and Senior School (10–12) at Beveridge Road, Thornlands.
 The college is currently in the process of expanding its Beveridge Road campus.
 The newly constructed and completed Creative Arts building includes a 360-seat theatre and stage, as well as additional classrooms for drama, music and visual arts.
 A new indoor performance and sporting hall has recently been built at the Link Road Campus.

 History

-Faith Lutheran College, Redlands, was the first independent Christian school to be established in the then Redlands Shire.
-In the beginning, the school had seventy-two students enrolled across years one to four.
+Faith Lutheran College Redlands, was the first independent Christian school to be established in the then Redlands Shire.
+In its beginning year, the school had seventy-two students enrolled across years one to four and was growing quickly.
 It soon came to be known as Faith Lutheran Primary School, because of its proximity to Faith Lutheran Church at Redland Bay.
 The first Year Seven cohort graduated in 1984 when the student population was 161.
 In 1986 the student population reached 195.
 A preschool was commenced in 1996, the student population then being 215.
 This was later renamed "Prep" in 2006, following the naming standard set by Education Queensland.

-In 1997, planning commenced expanding the primary school into a P-12 college.
+In 1997, planning commenced expanding the primary school into a P–12 college.
 In 1999, the School Council's initial application to commence secondary application was unsuccessful.
 Despite this, and assisted by the Parish, the School purchased the land at Beveridge Road in October 2000, which at that time was used as a yam farm and Shetland pony stud farm.
-In 2001 approval was gained to start secondary schooling, and the newly renamed Faith Lutheran College, Redlands began teaching Year eight students in 2003 at the Link Road campus.
+In 2001 approval was gained to start secondary schooling, and the newly renamed Faith Lutheran College Redlands began teaching Year eight students in 2003 at the Link Road campus.
 The building had commenced at the Beveridge Road campus, and it commenced operation in October 2003, ahead of its official opening on 8 February 2004.
 At that time, the college's enrolment was 548 students.
 FLCR graduated its first cohort of Year Twelve students at the end of 2007, at which time there were 880 students enrolled.